Belchy06/PXEBootingRPi4/README.md

 sudo apt update
 sudo apt install nfs-kernel-server kpartx unzip -y
 ```
-Second, create a few directories for hosting the boot files.
+Second, we'll ceate a few directories for hosting the boot files.
 These files need to be created from the very root of the files system.
 This can be achieved by running `cd ../..`.
-Double check you are in the correct directory by running `ls`, you should see around 19 resultsn with folders such as `bin`, `dev`, `lib`, etc...
+Double check you are in the correct directory by running `ls`, you should see around 19 results with folders such as `bin`, `dev`, `lib`, etc...
-Create the required directories
 ```
 sudo mkdir /srv/tftpboot
 sudo mkdir /srv/nfs